 Tip 4.
 Some Other Excellent Features of MiniTool MovieMaker

-MiniTool MovieMaker offers 98 popular video transitions.
-You can choose the most commonly used transitions in films like fades, dissolve, etc. to create your movies.
-Also, you can choose other popular video transitions to grab the viewer’s attention as you jump from scene-to-scene.
+MiniTool MovieMaker offers various popular video transitions.
+You can choose the most commonly used transitions in films like fades, dissolves, etc. to create your movies.
+Also, you can choose other popular video transitions to grab the viewer’s attention as you jump from scene to scene.

 On the other hand, this free video editor offers some other excellent features to help you create cool films or videos.